dlicht110/compiler-construction/BNFC-installation.md

 # BNFC installation

-The [BNFC homepage](http://bnfc.digitalgrammars.com/) is the first place to go, but installation instructions are out of date, so we need to work a bit to find our way.
+The [BNFC homepage](http://bnfc.digitalgrammars.com/) is the first place to go, but installation instructions in the [BNFC tutorial](http://bnfc.digitalgrammars.com/tutorial/bnfc-tutorial.html) are out of date, so we need to work a bit to find our way.
 I will add information here as we go along and learn more about the best way to get this done.

 ## Working under Windows